achillean/shodan-python/README.rst

 Documentation
 -------------

-Documentation is available at http://shodan.readthedocs.org/.
+Documentation is available at https://shodan.readthedocs.org/ and https://help.shodan.io